-Mushrooms and Enlightenment are
+Mushrooms (and enlightenment) are

 my passion.

-Recently worldwide attention has been focused on mushrooms for physical healing, psychological benefits, and spiritual growth.
-The mycelial network that runs below trees in forests gives birth to the world by spawning life in the soil and restoring balance to the planet.
-It has been said that humans are more closely related to mushrooms than to any other species.
-I feel that connectedness as I work with mushrooms.
+In recent years, my attention shifted to the relationship between nature and its allies – primarily mushrooms – through photography, encaustic, mixed media, and oil.
+The mycelial network runs below trees in forests and gives birth to the world by spawning life in the soil and restoring balance to the planet.
+It has been said that human DNA is more closely related to mushrooms than to plants.
+I am deeply connected to mushrooms and their ability to heal and co-create with humans.
+My personal experience with medicinal, culinary, and spiritual (psychoactive) mushrooms has been a lifelong journey.

 Education

 Patricia Bukur attended the MA/PhD program in Depth Psychology with a Jungian Emphasis at Pacifica Graduate School.
-She is a Jungian-based Psychedelic coach (see forestune.com), microdose consultant, and meditation teacher.
+She is a Jungian-based coach (see forestune.com), microdose consultant, and author.
 Her art can be found in private collections in the US and Europe.
 She is currently writing a book on the spiritual benefits of psychedelic mushrooms.
 She is a contributing author and photographer in the 2024 publication of “Foraging Mushrooms in the Rocky Mountains” (Falcon Press), “Between the Space” Poetry and Art (out of publication), and “Evolution of Psyche: Psychedelics and Spiritual Awakening” (publication date 2025).

 See the gallery below for portraits and mantra art.
 Please use the contact form to inquire about mushroom pieces and commissions.